Eldfin/SLIFOX/README.md

     the given "angle_threshold".
 - `search_radius`: int
     The radius within which to search for the closest pixel with a defined direction.
+- `min_directions_diff`: float
+    Value between 0 and 180.
+    If any difference between directions of a peak pair is lower than this value, then this peak pair combination is not considered.
+- `exclude_lone_peaks`: bool
+    Whether to exclude lone peaks when calculating the directions for comparison.
+    Since lone peak directions have a high probability to be incorrect, due to an unfound peak, this value should normally stay True.
+This is just for the comparing process, so lone peaks will still be visible in the returned peak pairs with with a pair like e.g. [2, -1] for the second peak index.

 ##### Returns
 - `image_peak_pairs`: np.ndarray (n, m, p, np.ceil(max_peaks / 2), 2)